etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 Each window will show its content splitting the records in small boxes, which will contain a preview of main data of these records.
 That data is configured by default and a customization must be required in case the user wants to add more fields to eliminate some of them, considering that only a max of 5 fields can be displayed.

-The same field present in the preview, will be the criteria by which you can filter if you want to search for a record.
-(View Actions on records>Find a record.)
+The same field present in the preview, will be the criteria by which it is possible to filter if the user wants to search for a record.

 Considering as an example the Sales Invoice window, the preview of each record provides information regarding the document number and invoice date.